xReniar/OCR-Dataset-Generator/README.md

 ```

 # Generate training data
-To generate the training data check the `./config/pipeline.yaml` first.
+To generate the training data check the `pipeline.yaml` first.
 This yaml file contains:
 - `test-name`: the generated training data will be stored in `./output/{test-name}`
 - `ocr-system`: specifies the OCR system that will be trained, the choices are listed [here](#supported-ocr-tools)
+- `augmentation`: set it to `True` to augment data, `False` otherwise
 - `tasks`: specify if the training data is for `detection`, `recognition` or both.
 To select the task set it to `y` or leave it empty otherwise
   ```yaml
   # both detection and recognition data will be generated